coder1883/DSC_Assignment/README.md

 # DSC_Assignment
-This is a github repository to store my data science assignment The answers are mentioned at the end of the assignment.
-So I am once again uploading it here as well.
+This is a github repository to store my data science assignment

+The answers are mentioned at the end of the assignment.
+So I am once again updaing it here as well.

 Node 0 and 33 remain consistent across splits.